 If you’re sick of waiting around for your VapCap to cool, you can use any magnet or piece of metal as a heatsink, cooling it quicker by rubbing the end of the tip on the metal.
 DynaVap sells a DynaStash with a magnetic spot, or you can use a spot of metal on your grinder.
 You can even slide it in a circle on the metal to cool it down even faster.
 It’s a great trick if you’re trying to squeeze in a quick session.

-While the DynaVap doesn’t officially support extracts, you can make it work if you’re careful, and with a little ingenuity.
+If you haven't added a DynaCoil to your collection yet, you can still make it work if you’re careful, and with a little ingenuity.
 The easiest method is to scoop up a base layer of herb, add a dash of extract in the center, then add another layer of herbs on top.
 You can also trim down a concentrate pad from another vaporizer, and stuff that into the VapCap.
 Either way, make sure you keep the torch near the rear of the tip, towards the mouthpiece, as you’ll need higher heat than you might be used to for just herbs.

 If you heat your cap, and it goes flying off the tip when it clicks, there’s an easy solution.
 Take the cap off, and gently squeeze it between your fingers to bend the circle a little bit.
 This should help it grab onto the VapCap and not pop off when it heats up.